rohitkhatri-314/Blog-Website/README.md

 This is a practice project that is primarily backend of a blog website using Django and it's models.
+It is not complete yet I am working on it while learning django.